 For a hiking adventure among an out-of-this-world landscape, head to Bryce Canyon Rim Trail in Utah’s Bryce Canyon National Park.
+Utah has some of the best hikes in the state and it’s considered to be one of the best natural canyons.
 This canyon trail takes you through the colorful hoodoos that make this park unique.
 Hoodoos are what’s left standing after the water has eroded away much of the soft stone and mineral deposits that made up the landscape here.
 Hikes here are plentiful, with options for all skill levels and interesting points all along each of the trail options.
 You could hike for days in this part of the country and still see something new every day.

 Half Dome Hike

 The Half Dome hike into Yosemite National Park is a classic option for hiking enthusiasts.
 Usually done as a day hike, this trail will take you through scenic and rigorous sections of the park to bring you to Half Dome, the most challenging part of the hike and only accessible to guests with a day permit to climb.